fgrzeszc/p3dx_launch/README.md

 <pre>
 lab1_5@P3-DX-4322:~$ roslaunch p3dx_launch navigation.launch
 </pre>
+Open RViz with nav.rviz config file.
-Now you can set an initial pose of the robota and send navigation goals with RViz.
+Now you can set an initial pose of the robot and send navigation goals to the robot with RViz.
-More detailed instruction on using RViz for navigation with ROS is available on [http://wiki.ros.org/navigation/Tutorials/Using%20rviz%20with%20the%20Navigation%20Stack]
+More detailed instruction on using RViz for navigation with ROS is available on:
+[http://wiki.ros.org/navigation/Tutorials/Using%20rviz%20with%20the%20Navigation%20Stack]

 ## Adjusting configuration